 Crème fraîche to serve

-1. Pre-heat the oven to 190°C/170°C fan/375F/gas mark 5.
+1. Pre-heat an oven to 190°C/170°C fan/375°F/gas mark 5.
 Butter an oven dish and drain the pears.
 Line the dish with the pears facing up and put to one side.

-3. Put your butter in a small saucepan over a low heat and melt with the powdered cardamom.
+3. Put the butter in a small saucepan over a low heat and melt with the powdered cardamom.

 4. Meanwhile combine all the dry ingredients together in a bowl and give it a bit of a mix.
 Add the melted butter with the cardamom and combine well with a wooden spoon.
 Beat in the eggs until you have a gooey chocolate mixture.

-6. Pour over the pears and using a spoon distribute the mixture evenly.
-The mixture will be quite gooey so you may have to spread it to the edges.
+5. Pour over the pears and distribute the mixture evenly (the mixture will be quite gooey so use a spoon to spread it to the edges).

 6. Break up the dark chocolate and submerge the pieces into the batter evenly and bake for 30-35 minutes.
 Serve immediately with a dollop of creme fraiche.